Concept

 Relationship

 In an MSP-managed model, the customer SHA remains the hub appliance for the customer environment.
-SCA sits above it for telemetry and controlled remote management where the customer has delegated rights to the MSP.
+SCA sits above independent customer SHAs for estate telemetry and for agreed operations the customer has delegated to the MSP.

 MSP operating model

-Each customer SHA remains the hub for its own environment.
-SCA gives the MSP estate-wide visibility and performs agreed operations only where the customer has delegated them.
+Each customer SHA remains the hub for its own estate.
+SCA gives the MSP estate-wide visibility from telemetry the SHAs send, and performs operations only where the customer has delegated them.

 Customers keep control

-Customers can retain full SHA GUI control where their deployment model allows it, and separately allow the MSP to perform agreed actions through SCA.
+Customers retain their own SHA GUI control where their deployment model allows it, and separately grant the MSP a defined set of actions through SCA.

 Enrollment

 Enrollment can be customer-led or MSP-led depending on the relationship.
-Both models are supported.
+Either way, the customer SHA confirms the proposed access level locally before enrollment completes.

 SHA Remains The Hub

-The customer SHA remains the deployment hub for protection, recovery, EBA, SNA, snagent, controller, reporting, and health workflows.
-SCA changes who may be allowed to act; it does not replace SHA.
+The customer SHA is an independent organization's appliance, not a tenant of the provider.
+In the MSP edition it remains the hub for that customer's protection, recovery, EBA, SNA, snagent, controller, reporting, and health workflows.
+The MSP does not take it over.

 Estate Visibility